ChengzhuUwU/ChengzhuUwU.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Untitled"
-collection: SIGGRAPH 2025
+collection: publications
-category: physics simulation
+category: conferences
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2025-5-31
-venue: 'Preceding track'
+venue: 'SIGGRAPH 2025'
 slidesurl:
 paperurl:
 bibtexurl: